FredKSchott/CoVim/README.md

 #CoVim - Collaborative Editting for Vim
+One of Vim's [most requested features](http://www.vim.org/sponsor/vote_results.php) is here!
-CoVim adds real-time collaboration to your favorite (or least favorite) text editor.
-Think Google Docs for Vim.
+__CoVim__ is a Vim Plugin that adds real-time collaboration to your favorite text editor (think Google Docs for Vim).

-##Features
+###Features
 - Multiple users can edit the same document
+- Displays collaborators working on current document, with their cursor colors
 - Simple setup & use
 - Works with your existing configuration

-##Hello, World(s)!
+###Hello, World(s)!
 1. Add client.vim & server.py to your plugin folder (~/.vim/plugin/)
 2. Open Vim
 3. To start a new CoVim server: `:CoVim start [port] [name]`